hpides/autovec-db/README.md

 This file focuses on the microbenchmarks.
 For reproducing the Velox measurements, we have [a separate README file](eval/results/velox/README.md).

+Our measurement results can be found in [`eval/results/`](eval/results/)

-# Running the benchmarks
+## Running the benchmarks
-Our measurements were done using a docker image based on ubuntu 22.10 with clang 15 and gcc 12.
+The measurements were done using a docker image based on ubuntu 22.10 with clang 15 and gcc 12.

 To repeat the measurements, run the following commands:
 ```bash